- Gold is the Ultimate Store of Value

 This is a same day instant payment with a charge of £30.
-If you wish to have this payment method, please tick the relevant box on our "Sell to US" form.
+If you wish to have this payment method, please contact our showroom on 01253 343081.
 All prices must be confirmed before 2:30pm for CHAPS payments to be processed.

 Please note CHAPS payments may not always be available.

 Cash can be offered with no charge if we have the funds on the premises.
 However, cash transactions over £1000 may be subject to a 1% cash fee.